Gondolav/gondolav.github.io/index.md

 On the other hand, it is reassuring to observe that the most frequent establishment type, restaurant, has an average fail rate among the lowest.
 Moreover, facilities taking care of children (daycares, schools...) and hospitals seem to make an extra effort for food safety and show rigorous food management as they tend to have a low probability of inspection failing.

-Overall is is difficult to extract any really meaningful generalization but it seems that the fail rate follows a rather intuitive behavior since the facilities that are the most critical for public health are well regulated and the ones that have more recreative purposes are not as strict regarding food safety.
+Overall it is difficult to extract any really meaningful generalization but it seems that the fail rate follows a rather intuitive behaviour since the facilities that are the most critical for public health are well regulated and the ones that have more recreative purposes are not as strict regarding food safety.
 Actually, each establishment has an associated risk factor reported in the inspections.
-We can assess the validity of the previously proposed explanation by analyzing the risk distribution of the main facility types:
+We can assess the validity of the previously proposed explanation by analysing the risk distribution of the main facility types:

 <figure class="highcharts-figure">
     <div id="container"></div>